 - Place one layer of cake on a cake stand, spread with a thin layer of the strawberry jam then a thin layer of the frosting.
 Top with berries and spread or pipe a layer of frosting over the berries.

 - Place the other cake layer on top and spread or pipe the rest of the frosting on the top.
-Decorate with the remaining berries, some mint leaves and babies breath.
+Decorate with the remaining berries, some mint leaves and baby's breath.

 - Warmer eggs will whip up to higher volumes than cold eggs.
 Place the eggs (while still in their shells) in warm water for about 5 minutes to get them slightly warmer than room temperature.
 The goal is to just warm them up, not cook them.
 The water should feel like hot bath water.

-- You can purchase vanilla syrup in the coffee aisle of most grocery stores or you can make you own very easily.
+- You can purchase vanilla syrup in the coffee aisle of most grocery stores or you can make your own very easily.
 To make your own simple syrup, combine 1/2 cup sugar with 1/2 cup water in a saucepan and bring to a boil.
-Boil for about 30 to 60 seconds then remove from heat and let cool before using.
+Boil for about 30 to 60 seconds then remove from heat, add 1/2 teaspoon vanilla extract and let cool before using.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.